Medical Genetics: Teratogens

 man’s sperm.
 After conception, it takes about 6 to 9 days for the egg to implant in

 the uterus.
-Once the fertilized egg is attached to the uterus, the mother and the
+Once the fertilized egg is attached to the uterus, the mother and embryo

 As a baby grows in the womb, teratogens may affect parts of the baby’s body as they

 are forming.
-For example, the neural tube closes in the first 3 to 5 weeks of the
+For example, the neural tube closes in the first 3 -4 weeks of the pregnancy.

-pregnancy.
-During this time, teratogens can cause neural tube defects such as spina
+During this time, teratogens can cause neural tube defects, such as spina bifida.

 the baby's brain and spinal cord.
 Alcohol affects the brain and spinal cord, so it